leblocks/hopcsharp.nvim/README.md

 takes ~750 seconds, after that you can navigate freely in code base using built in methods or writing queries on your own against sqlite database.

+__This plugin is in its early stages__ expect lots of bugs :D, I hope that there will be people's interest and contributions as well.
+I myself, don't have much of a free time, but I'll try to improve it little by little.

 ## Requirements